Routelandia/announcement_presentation/README.md

    You can change the port by using `grunt serve --port 8001`.

-9. To edit the presentation edit the index.html file, all presentation content is in that file.
+9. To edit the presentation edit the index.html file, all presentation is stored there.